fnschwarz/schiro-gamehub/README.md

-# Schiro Game Tracker
+# Schiro's GameHub

-Schiro Game Tracker is a private web application that allows users to track and manage their game collection.
+Schiro's GameHub is a private web application designed for creating and managing a personalized wishlist of games you plan to play in the near future.

-## Table of Contents
+## Navigation

 - [Features](#features)
 - [Installation](#installation)